warprecords/tether/README.md

 To recap in prose: `main.js` is executed on page load and dictates which view is visible and active.
 The views share a lot in common, but don't really have an underlying object or class that they inherit from. `lobby.js` and `experience.js` are where the bulk of the logic come from. `lobby.js` is responsible for the page with the Tether logo on it and `experience.js` is the "music video" portion of the project. `experience.js` leverages these other files, loading sounds adding additional interaction to the canvases, etc..

 ### Assets
 In addition to imagery, Tether relies on a compiled JSON data object `data/triggers.json` to dictate when animations should fire.
 These values are a blend of midi data, sound processing, and analog recording.
-It also relies on audio files.
-There are two tracks, one at 120BPM and another at 40BPM.
+Tether also relies on audio files.
+There are two tracks, one at `120BPM` and another at `40BPM`.
 Lastly, there are `data/audio/clips` which are multi-second fragments from the stems to be used in `lobby.js`.

 ## Build Process
 At the bottom of `index.html` there is a large commented out block of `script` tags.
 Uncomment this and comment out the `<script src="./build/tether.min.js"></script>` line in order to dev.
 This way you can edit individual files and refresh the page to see changes.
 However, if you've made changes that you'd like to minify then follow these steps: